-ON: Events will be communicated to Ethernet Receiver 1 and Cellular Receiver 1 at the same time.
-Events will be communicated to Ethernet Receiver 2 and Cellular Receiver 2 at the same time.
-As long as the event is successfully communicated to 1 of the 2 paths (Ethernet or Cellular) the Communicator will move on to the next event.
+ON: Events will be communicated to Ethernet Receiver 1 and GPRS Receiver 1 at the same time.
+Events will be communicated to Ethernet Receiver 2 and GPRS Receiver 2 at the same time.
+As long as the event is successfully communicated to 1 of the 2 paths (Ethernet or GPRS) the Communicator will move on to the next event.
+NOTE: Do not configure Ethernet Receiver 1 and GPRS Receiver 1 to communicate using a common

-NOTE: Do not configure Ethernet Receiver 1 and Cellular Receiver 1 to communicate using a common receiver configuration (i.e., identical Receiver IP address and Receiver Remote Port).
+NOTE: Do not configure Ethernet Receiver 1 and GPRS Receiver 1 to communicate using a common receiver configuration (i.e., identical Receiver IP address and Receiver Remote Port).

 OFF: Events will be communicated to the receivers individually.

-Toggle should be OFF when guaranteed message delivery to both receivers is required.
+NOTE: This Toggle should be OFF for applications where guaranteed message delivery to both receivers is required.